 COST OF HUNTING GEAR:

-Any kind of weapon or gun can cost you nearly $500-$2500.
-Apart from this, you might need ammunition, protective gear, and special clothing.
+Any kind of weapon, bow, crossbow or gun can cost you nearly $500-$2500.
+Apart from this, you might need ammunition, protective gear, camo clothing and hunting boots.
 You might also need binoculars or rangefinders, depending on the place you hunt.

 COST OF TRAVEL AND TIME: